yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 The most galling thing about the rebranding of existing functionality is that it is utterly confusing.
 For people that are already familiar with Firefox, relabeling the existing history and bookmark search is extremely confusing.

-I myself run a [setup of Firefox]({% post_url 2021-07-26-firefox-privacy-stop-hardening-love-strict-etp %}) that doesn't show search engine suggestions, so prior to Firefox Suggest, everything that appeared in my address bar suggestions was *my* content - things I *knew* I would be interested in seeing.
+I myself run a [setup of Firefox]({% post_url 2021-07-26-firefox-privacy-stop-hardening-love-strict-etp %}) that doesn't show search engine suggestions in the address bar, so prior to Firefox Suggest, everything that appeared in my address bar suggestions was *my* content - things I *knew* I would be interested in seeing.

 I was so confused by the appearance of the "Firefox Suggest" label in my address bar that I opened a bug, whereupon I was told that Firefox was relabeling those suggestions as part of the new rebranded thing.